WyattDavis22/TTRPG_Maker/README.md

 # TTRPG Maker
 (This application is currently being developed in a repositiory for Grand Valley State University)

+## Project Description

-A web application designed to make it easier for GMs of table-top RPGs to run their own, homebrewed games.
+This application is a web application designed to make it easier for GMs of table-top RPGs to run their own, homebrewed games.

 More specifically, this app should provide interfaces for a campaign's GM to:
 * Create their own game; which includes a world, quests, player characters, and non-player characters